vikaskmahato/crud-django/README.md

 # minipro
-CRUD Operation with Model Form in Django
+A mini project to CRUD operation on database using Model Forms in Django.